How to get from Bangkok to Hua Hin by train

 Bangkok to Hua Hin train tickets

-If you’re planning to take the Ordinary or Excursion train from Hualamphong, you should buy tickets at the station on the day of travel.
+If you’re planning to take the Ordinary or Excursion train from Hualamphong or Thonburi, you should buy tickets at the station on the day of travel.

 Loading train search engine…